VojtechMartinat/Circular-Marketplace-App/docs/README.md

 * Comment section under each article being sold
 * Reviews of each user available on their profile
 * Chatbot to help the user search for articles
-* AI search function that intelligently suggests articles for a buyer (e.g. answering queries such as "What is the the best gift for my athletic 10 year old nephew")
+* AI search function that intelligently suggests articles for a buyer (e.g. answering queries such as "What is the best gift for my athletic 10-year-old nephew")
 * Language selection options
 * Full iOS, Android and website release
 * Ability to wishlist articles